 Constipation often goes hand-in-hand with introducing new foods into your baby’s diet.
 And unfortunately, a baby who is not pooping is often going to have trouble getting comfortable enough to sleep.

-5 Tips to Make it Through the 9-Month Sleep Regression
+5 Tips to Help Baby Sleep During the 9-Month Sleep Regression

 So what can you do to help your baby through this 9-month sleep regression?
-Here are five tips to help make it through to the other side.
+Here are five tips.

-Follow appropriate wake windows (which increase as your baby ages).
-The average nine-month-old needs between 12 to 14 hours of sleep in a 24-hour period, which includes about 2 to 3 hours of daytime sleep.
+The average 9-month-old needs between 12 to 14 hours of sleep in a 24-hour period, which includes about 2 to 3 hours of daytime sleep.

 7:00 am — Wake for the day